cezarpopa/plugin-view-loader/README.md

   array $args = []
   ): string
 ```
-Use this function to get the path to a partial template.
+Use this function to get the template a string.

 #### Parameters